abhigangalwar/Abhijeet_Data_Analysis_Portfolio/README.md

-Abhijeet_Data_Analysis_Portfolio
-This is a web-page showing the projects I have worked upon when it comes to Data Analysis.

 # [Project 1: Analysis of Kaggle dataset: Video_Games_Sales](https://jovian.ai/abhi-gangalwar/video-games-sales-data)
 * Analyzed the dataset using various Python libraries like pandas, matplotlib, numpy etc.